 d.
 Case 1 - Homogeneous Pile or Site:

 (1) Divide the overall pile (on paper) into grid segments of 20 cubic yards each, when looked at a three dimensional view.
 In each grid segment, collect one grab sample at a depth of at least two feet.
 Collect it from the area of the grid segment that appears to have the highest concentration of contaminant, per visual observation.
 Alternately, if the concentration of contaminant throughout the grid segment is uniform, i.e., no discernible difference per visual observation, then collect it from the mid-point of the grid segment.

-(2) If the contaminated pile is arranged such that the above grid segment plan and sampling approach cannot be applied, then an alternate method can be used, provided approval is obtained from the Solid Waste Section of the RIDEM Office of Waste Management.
+(2) If the contaminated pile is arranged such that the above grid segment plan and sampling approach cannot be applied, then an alternate method can be used, provided approval is obtained from the Solid Waste Section of the RIDEM Office of Land Revitalization and Sustainable Materials Management.

 (3) In the laboratory, half of each of the five grab samples from five adjacent grids will be composited into one sample for test purposes and to represent that cumulative 100 cubic yards of soil.
 (Therefore, there will be one composite sample and one set of lab tests for each 100 cubic yard of soil, or portion thereof).
 If any of the composite sample's test indicate a problem (hazardous waste characteristics, material not acceptable per the applicant's permit, etc.) then the soil processor shall have several options: